 As soon as the first spring thaw occurs, eager gardeners rush to the nursery for a flat of pansies for their window boxes.
 There is no better beacon of spring.
 If you buy transplant sized plugs in six-pack cells, plant them very close together in the window box.
 As the season progresses, they will explode up, out, and downward from the container, turning their faces toward the sunshine for two to three months.
 Memorial Day is the turning point of the spring season in many regions when tomatoes g...o into the ground and the time comes to pull the pansies that are beginning to get lanky and replace with warm weather annuals.Continue to 6 of 7 below.

 06 of 07

-Gardeners love mophead and lacecap hydrangeas in all colors ranging from green to white or pink, but let’s admit it, a vivid blue hydrangea blossom is the holy grail for many hydrangea aficionados.
+Gardeners love mophead and lacecap hydrangeas in all colors ranging from green to white or pink, but let’s admit it, a vivid pink or blue hydrangea blossom is the holy grail for many hydrangea aficionados.
 The macrophylla hydrangeas will deliver blue blooms for your shady window box under the right soil pH conditions.
 You must add an aluminum sulfate solution and bring the pH to an acidic level of 5.5 or lower to achieve blue, rather than pink blooms.
-A fertilizer containing iron may also be necessary... for hydrangeas growing in window boxes.Continue to 7 of 7 below.
+A fertilizer containing iron may also be... necessary for hydrangeas growing in window boxes.Continue to 7 of 7 below.

 07 of 07